abilandz/Advanced/regex.md

 `|` — alternation.
-Either a preceeding or following regex can be matched
+Either a preceding or following regex can be matched

 - specifies union of regular expressions